AbhijithAJ/ffuf/README.md

 ffuf -w /path/to/vhost/wordlist -u https://target -H "Host: FUZZ" -fs 4242
 ```

+#####TIP
-*TIP: When you are using long word list, you can get an intimation to your telegram mobile application once the fuzzing is done*
+When you are using long word list, you can get an intimation to your telegram mobile application once the fuzzing is done using the python [intimations](https://github.com/AbhijithAJ/intimations) module.

 ```
 ffuf -w /path/to/wordlist_100000.txt -u https://target/FUZZ ; python3 -m intimations telegram --title 'FUZZING' --message 'Fuzzing on the target is complete.'